Skip to main content

 Follow the guidelines as outlined in the general anesthesia handout

-If your son wears diapers, check for bleeding or drainage each time you change him.
+If your child wears diapers, check for bleeding or drainage each time you change them.
 Clean the diaper area as you normally do.
 Apply ointment recommended by the doctor to the incision.
 Let it melt around the area; do not try to spread it.
 Do this at each diaper change as directed.
-For older boys not in diapers, apply the ointment four times a day for one week.
+For older children not in diapers, apply the ointment four times a day for one week.
 You may want to use thin mini pads in the underwear to reduce stains.
-After 24 hours, your son may bathe or shower.
+After 24 hours, your child may bathe or shower.
 Follow the doctor’s instructions for bathing.
 Do not wash off the white or yellow colored drainage that is a normal part of the healing process.
 It will go away as the circumcision heals.

 Discomfort and some swelling around the penis are to be expected.
 Stitches mayor may not be present.
 Give medicine as prescribed by your doctor.
 Fasten diapers loosely to avoid excessive pressure on the penis.